False or misleading statements by Donald Trump: "Sir" and "crying men" stories

+Cheating at golf

+Trump's cheating at golf has been described in detail by sportswriter Rick Reilly, who in his 2019 book Commander in Cheat: How Golf Explains Trump notes that Trump cheats and also makes false claims about his performance.
+Other false claims about Trump's play have been reported by the media.

 Public opinion

 A house in Goffstown, New Hampshire displays a sign endorsing Kamala Harris in the 2024 Presidential Election which parodies "Make America Great Again" as "Make Lying Wrong Again" in response to Trump's record of misinformation.

-Trump's presidential approval ratings declined over the first seven months of his second term and were consistently low overall.

 A June 2019 Gallup poll found that 34% of American adults think Trump "is honest and trustworthy".
+In July 2026, an Economist/YouGov found that the number of American who would describe Trump as “honest and trustworthy” had declined to 28%.

 A March 2020 Kaiser Family Foundation poll estimated that 19% of Democrats and 88% of Republicans trusted Trump to provide reliable information on COVID-19.

 A May 2020 SRSS poll for CNN concluded that 36% of people in the U.S. trusted Trump on information about the COVID-19 outbreak: 4% of Democrats compared to 84% of Republicans.

 In April 2022, Trump stated at a rally in Selma, North Carolina: "I think I'm the most honest human being, perhaps, that God ever created", prompting laughter from the crowd.

 In two 2023 polls, Trump was thought to be "honest" by 29% of respondents (March 2023; a low since Quinnipiac University first asked this question of registered voters in November 2016) and 36% of respondents (November 2023; George Washington University Politics Poll).

 In a September 2024 Associated Press/NORC at the University of Chicago survey, a majority (57%) of Americans believed that claims from Trump and his campaign are "rarely" or "never" based on facts.

+Pew Research Center polling between November 2024 and April 2026 found that the share of Americans who say Trump "keeps his promises" declined from 51% to 38%, and the share who describe him as "honest" declined from 42% to 34%.